To use this website you must be of legal drinking age

 American Bourbon Cask and Aged 12 Years

-The natural starting points.
-Both lead with bright citrus and vanilla sweetness: the American Bourbon Cask adds a salted caramel edge.
+These are both natural starting points, leading with bright citrus and vanilla sweetness: the American Bourbon Cask adds a salted caramel edge.

 Caribbean Rum Cask and French Cognac Cask

-Fruit-forward but more distinctive.
-The Rum Cask goes tropical: ripe mango and sweet citrus with a warm vanilla spice finish.
-The Cognac Cask is rounder and more restrained, with ripe peach and hazelnut taking centre stage.
-A good choice if you want something a little different without stepping too far from Jura's approachable style.
+These whiskies are fruit-forward but more distinctive.
+The Rum Cask gives tropical flavours, with ripe mango and sweet citrus with a warm vanilla spice finish.
+The Cognac Cask is rounder, with ripe peach and hazelnut taking centre stage.
+These are both great choices if you want something a little different without stepping too far from Jura's approachable style.

 Aged 12 Years

-Aromas of sweet honey, citrus fruits, and subtle cocoa.
+With this whisky you’ll immediately get aromas of sweet honey, citrus fruits, and subtle cocoa.
 A well-rounded profile featuring bright citrus, layers of peach, and lightly toasted walnut.
-12 Years is smooth and subtly sweet, with lingering notes of dark chocolate, coffee, and gentle coastal maritime elements.
+12 Years is smooth and subtly sweet, with lingering notes of dark chocolate, coffee, and gentle coastal, maritime elements.

 Aged 14 Years